danielpatrickhug/danielpatrickhug/README.md

 ### Hi there my names Dan Hug, heres my Github profile 👋

-- I'm currently working on framing a problem.
-Check back for updates if intrested.
-Please forgive my messy code.
-I havent had the time to iterate/clean up my repos, treat them as prototypes for the time being.
-- My personal research interests are Human-in-the-loop reinforcement algorithms for education.
-My goal is to imporve memory attention through spaced repition using Anki.
-- I take an active approach to learning new things.
-I noticed I learn best through conversations, mapping ideas together into a knowledge graph, repitition of foundational facts through active recall, and then taking what I learned and putting it all together into a project.
-- Building knowledge trees.

 - How to reach me: My email: DanielPatrickHug@gmail.com Text me: (516) 455 - 2021